wagnerse-camunda/CodingChallenge/animal-picture-app/README.md

 You can run the application as a standalone Spring Boot application, using Docker Compose, or deploy it to a Kubernetes cluster using Helm.

+A short API description for generating and retrieving images can be found [here](#generating-and-retrieving-animal-pictures).

 ## Running the Application

 ### Run as a Standalone Spring Boot application